The best part of going camping is spending hours setting up a tent, right?

 You have enough room inside for two queen-sized air mattresses, and the maximum capacity is nine people.
 We recommend this instant design tent for camping with a family or group of friends, but for a maximum of six adults to be comfortable.
 You’ll have some room for socializing, but the removable divider gives you some privacy.

+The cabin style structure of the CORE makes it an excellent choice for tall campers.
 The peak height inside the CORE is 6′ 6″ which makes it a good choice for tall campers.

 Customers love the spacious interiors and large doors that allow you to go in and out with ease.
 The 9-person instant cabin tent has big mesh windows all over, as well as a mesh roof for late-night stargazing.
 If you camp in bad weather, you can put on the rain fly to block some of the rain.